 Though this game was initially released in 2005 and won the Mensa Select Award as well as Board Game Geek’s Party Game of the Year in 2007, it’s still remained under the radar.
 Of all the games on our Best Party Games list, Wits & Wagers is the most intellectually stimulating game.
 While the other games require more pop culture and social awareness, Wits & Wagers is a betting, numbers, and guessing game, unless you happen to know many obscure yet relevant facts, most of which are numbers.
 Players guess, and then bet on their or other player’s guesses with tokens.

 9 – Head’s Up

 This is basically Taboo inverted on your phone.
 Except that you place your phone on your forehead while playing, thus why it’s called Head’s Up.
-Once you download the app, you can choose certain categories and the player’s around you provide clues about what the word or movie or phrase on your head (e.g. on your phone) is without saying the word.
-Some are really challenging – the player or team with the most guesses right wins!
+Once you download the app, you can choose certain categories and the player’s around you give you clues as to what the word or movie or phrase on your head (e.g. on your phone) is without saying the word.
+Some of them are really hard – the player or team with the most guesses right wins!
 If you don’t have an iOS, you can buy the more traditional version.

 10 – Celebrity

-There’s nothing needed for purchase outside of pen and paper to play this infamous game.
+There’s nothing needed for purchase outside of pen and paper to play this infamous game that someone created.
 Players take 5-10 pieces of paper and write down famous people, e.g. celebrities, on each piece.
 The pieces are then folded up and placed in a bowl.
 Players form 2 teams and try to get their team to guess as many celebrities as they can in 1 minute.
-In the 1st round, players say a phrase describing the celebrity.
-Once all the pieces of paper are completed, they go back in the bowl for the 2nd round.
-Now players can now only use 1 word to describe the celebrity.
+In the 1st round, players can say a phrase describing the celebrity.
+Once all the pieces of paper are completed, they go back in the bowl for the 2nd round, where players can now only use 1 word to describe the celebrity.
 For the 3rd and final round, no sounds or words are used, and only gestures are allowed.
 It’s great fun.

 11 – Quiplash